osg-htc/docs/docs/data/frontier-squid.md

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

--   **Host choice:** If you will be supporting the Frontier application at your site, review the [hardware recommendations](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Hardware) to determine how to size your equipment.
+-   **Hardware requirements:** If you will be supporting the Frontier application at your site, review the [hardware recommendations](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Hardware) to determine how to size your equipment.
 -   **User IDs:** If it does not exist already, the installation will create the `squid` Linux user